uhppoted/uhppoted-httpd/README.md

 4. By default, _uhppoted-httpd_ redirects to a _setup_ page to create an _admin_ user if none exists.
 This behaviour can (and should) be disabled by setting the _httpd.security.no-setup_ config value to `true` in _uhppoted.conf_ once an _admin_ user has been created.

-5. **SECURITY NOTICE** : versions _v0.8.8 and earlier have a bug in the authentication logic that allows a deleted user to log in unless the system has been restarted.
-This has been fixed in the _main_ branch and (as yet unreleased) version v0.8.9.

 ## Release Notes